xebialabs-community/xl-chatops-integrations/README.md

 ## Installing Ruby 2.0

-If your environment does not have Ruby 2.0 installed (for instance on Ubuntu 14), you can install it using the following commands:
+If your environment does not have Ruby 2.0 installed (for instance, Ubuntu 14), you can install it using the following commands:

 ```
 sudo apt-add-repository ppa:brightbox/ruby-ng